Public-Health-Scotland/dqa_dashboard/README.md

-├── code                    // data pipelining and other supporting code ├── data                    // data quality data files and outputs ├── docs                    // documents relating to development and maintenance ├── dqa_dashboard.Rproj     // the R project file
-├── functions               // functions used across the code ├── .gitignore              // gitignore file
+├── code                    // data pipelining and other supporting code ├── data                    // data quality data files and outputs ├── docs                    // documents relating to development and maintenance ├── phs-dq-dashboard.Rproj     // the R project file ├── functions               // functions used across the code ├── .gitignore              // gitignore file
 ├── lookups                 // lookup files